JohnReeves/vcs/README.md

   - sets the current user who will be associated with commits

 ## planned improvements
-- more verbose cli
-- object oriented coding style
-- push & pull to a 'remote' repository
-- feature branches
-- support multiple users
-  - user names
+- make the features robust to user input errors
-  - remote repo locking
 - line count, path and data complexity